opensauce-uk/api/README.md

 npm run lint
 ```
 # To do
-You can find our trello [here](https://trello.com/c/TzSbpk0f/21-api) may require you to be logged in and invited to our trello.
+You can find our trello [here](https://trello.com/c/TzSbpk0f/21-api) which may require you to be logged in and invited to our trello.

 # Build Status
 [![Build Status](https://drone.sunildev.uk/api/badges/opensauce-uk/auth-server/status.svg)](https://drone.sunildev.uk/opensauce-uk/auth-server)

 # Note
-The backend will require the Postal Server to run some functions e.g signing up, the repo can be found [here](https://github.com/opensauce-uk/postal-discord-webhook)
+You will need a mongoDB running as well as SMTP credentials.